Hyperglycemia: Complications

 In untreated hyperglycemia, a condition called ketoacidosis may develop because decreased insulin levels increase the activity of hormone sensitive lipase.
 The degradation of triacylglycerides by hormone-sensitive lipase produces free fatty acids that are eventually converted to acetyl-coA by beta-oxidation.

 Ketoacidosis is a life-threatening condition which requires immediate treatment.
 Symptoms include: shortness of breath, breath that smells fruity (such as pear drops), nausea and vomiting, and very dry mouth.

 Chronic hyperglycemia (high blood sugar) injures the heart in patients without a history of heart disease or diabetes and is strongly associated with heart attacks and death in subjects with no coronary heart disease or history of heart failure.

 Also, a life-threatening consequence of hyperglycemia can be nonketotic hyperosmolar syndrome.

 Perioperative hyperglycemia has been associated with immunosuppression, increased infections, osmotic diuresis, delayed wound healing, delayed gastric emptying, sympatho-adrenergic stimulation, and increased mortality.
 In addition, it reduces skin graft success, exacerbates brain, spinal cord, and renal damage by ischemia, worsens neurologic outcomes in traumatic head injuries, and is associated with postoperative cognitive dysfunction following CABG.

+Furthermore, hyperglycemia has been linked to increased susceptibility to a range of infectious diseases.
+This susceptibility can be attributed to the impairment of the immune system's response, which is often compromised in hyperglycemic conditions.
+Hyperglycemia also leads to biochemical changes in the body; both of these factors result in increased severity of respiratory infections and vulnerability to pathogens.
+Hyperglycemic individuals face the most pronounced risk from such types of ailments, including tuberculosis, the flu, and COVID-19.
+These risks can be compounded even further by the effects of physiological stress.

+Importantly, hyperglycemia affects the function of neutrophils, which are white blood cells responsible for responding to infection.
+In hyperglycemic individuals, the ability for neutrophils to move toward infection sites, ingest bacteria, and kill them are often impaired, leading to reduced effectiveness in combating infections.